rohanx01/rohanx01/README.md

 ---

 ## 🤝 Let's Connect!
-- 📧 Email: your.email@example.com
+- 📧 Email: rohankumar.6143@gmail.com
 - 💼 [LinkedIn](www.linkedin.com/in/rohankumar4510)
 - 📝 [Blogs](https://your-portfolio-link.com)

 ---

-⭐️ *“Code, Build, Iterate — that’s how I grow.”*
+⭐️ *“I believe every problem has a solution.
+With persistence and continuous learning, we can always find a way forward while expanding our knowledge base.”*